Science-icons/ScIcons/README.md

 ## Current Icons
 The base set of icons are created with a black and white base.
+(You may see non science icons in the below pictures, this is a error in a uploaded image which is taking time to propogate image updates on github)
 ![All Current Icons](/all_scicons_BW.PNG)

 ## Colour Variations